dnhansen/comark/week13.md

 ### Task 2

+On Mac, port 5000 may already be used, so you need to choose a different one (5001 should work).

+On Windows, remember to add `.exe` after the command `qemu-system-aarch64`.

 When running `ifconfig` (or `ip addr`) I variously see the interface `eth0` or an interface called `usb0`.
 I am not quite sure why.

 (On my personal Ubuntu VM the corresponding interface is called `enp0s3`.
 Apparently this [has something to do](https://askubuntu.com/questions/704035/no-eth0-listed-in-ifconfig-a-only-enp0s3-and-lo) with the [systemd](https://wiki.debian.org/systemd) manager that Debian, on which both Ubuntu and Raspberry Pi OS are based, uses.)